 To enroll for a business bank account and reap the business banking benefits, you need to provide documentation that proves your business’s legitimacy.
 Here are some important documents you need to open a business banking account:

 Employer Identification Number.
 An EIN is a unique number issued to businesses by the IRS for tax purposes.
 It’s essentially the Social Security number for your business.
-You can apply for an EIN through Square using our free EIN assistant.

 - Business formation documents.
 When you form a business, you need to determine a business structure and elect a business entity (whether that be sole proprietorship, general partnership, LP, LLC, or corporation).

 - Business license.
 The government issues businesses a license that grants the owner the rights to start and run a business.

 The account you open depends on the type of business you’re starting or running, and how you plan on using the account.
 Here are a few factors to consider when selecting a provider: